Sports Premium & School Sport

 Competition and Participation

 The school has also provided training for ‘Little Leaders’ – children whose leadership skills are developed to help organise and run sporting activities for younger children.
-They Little Leaders helped to organise 3 events in the summer term; Year 1 multi skills day, Reception tournament and the EYFS/KS1 fun day.
+They Little Leaders helped to organise 3 events in the summer term; Reception multi skills day, Year1/2 football tournament and the EYFS/KS1 fun day.
 Each child was responsible for an activity and they were in charge to set it up, organise the children and score the activity.

 The school now have a boy and a girl’s football team who train regularly and play in competitive matches against local schools.